 Weighted Score

-Risk Grade From То
+k Grade From То

 High Risk 0% 30%

 Medium Risk 30% 70%

 Low Risk 70% 100%

+Low Risk 70%

-Results which returned a Medium Risk or High Risk score were reviewed by our MSWG to determine the precise area of risk and actions required in response, including direct dialogue with the supply partner, before a Final Evaluation is undertaken.
+Results which return a Medium Risk or High Risk score are reviewed by our MSWG to determine the precise area of risk and actions required in response, including direct dialogue with the supply partner, before a Final Evaluation is undertaken.

-A summary of the key findings and analysis to emerge from the Modern Slavery Survey are provided in the next section, Assessing Effectiveness.
-These results will help shape our future actions and the development and monitoring of performance indicators, including with respect to improved awareness and governance.
+A summary of the key findings and analysis to emerge from our Modern Slavery Survey are provided in the next section, Assessing Effectiveness.